A-Z of Student Services

 Department of Art

-Weather Alert Notifications are posted at wcsu.edu/alert and at CTweather.com.
+Weather Alert Notifications are posted on the WCSU website and at CTweather.com.
 You can also receive weather closings and delays through the campus Emergency Notification System (see information above).

 Department of Physics, Astronomy and Meteorology